Love Spit Love: History

-To record their debut album, the band brought in Butler's brother (and Furs bandmate) Tim to fill in on bass.
-(Butler also co-wrote six songs on the album.)
 The completed self-titled album was released in August 1994 on Imago Records.
-The album barely made it into the US charts, peaking at No. 195 on the Billboard 200 in October 1994.
+The album made it into the US charts, peaking at No. 195 on the Billboard 200 in October 1994.

 The album's lead single, "Am I Wrong", reached No. 83 on the US Hot 100, and was warmly received at alternative radio and MTV.
 (The song eventually appeared on the soundtrack to the 1995 movie Angus, with a marching band (Warren Township Marching Blue Devils of Gurnee, Illinois) added to the background of the song.)

 Richard Butler and Fortus undertook a series of promotional tour dates in mid-1994, performing acoustically.
 For a late 1994 tour, the band enlisted bassist Lonnie Hillyer.
 The fall touring included an appearance on The Jon Stewart Show, where the band performed their second single "Change in the Weather".

-Near the end of 1995, the band was approached by the music supervisor of the movie The Craft, who inquired if they might record a cover of The Smiths' "How Soon Is Now?".
+Near the end of 1995, the band was approached by the music supervisor of the movie The Craft, who inquired if they might record a cover of The Smiths' "How Soon Is Now?"
 After initial reluctance, they recorded the song, and it was released as a single from the movie's soundtrack in 1996.
-Warner Bros reused the band's cover as the theme song for the television series Charmed, which debuted in 1998.
+The band's cover was reused as the theme song for the television series Charmed, which debuted in 1998.

 For most of 1995 and 1996, the band found themselves in a precarious situation with their label.
-Imago Records, which was founded as a joint venture between Terry Ellis and BMG, lost its distribution deal with BMG at the end of 1994.
+Imago Records, which was founded as a joint venture between Terry Ellis and BMG, as it ended its distribution deal with BMG at the end of 1994.
 Ellis retained the contracts to the label's acts and hoped to find a new distributor.
-By 1996, however, the label went bankrupt, leaving the band to find another home.
+By 1996, however, the label released the band to find a new home.
 Later that year, Love Spit Love signed with Maverick Records.
-In the meantime, Chris Wilson replaced Hillyer on bass.
+In the meantime, Chris Wilson had replaced Hillyer on bass.

 The band's second album, Trysome Eatone, was released in August 1997.
 The album spawned two singles, "Long Long Time" and "Fall on Tears".

 After touring in support of the album, Love Spit Love spent the rest of the 1990s idle, before announcing an indefinite hiatus in 2000.
 That year, the Psychedelic Furs decided to reform, with both Fortus and Ferrer joining the reformed lineup.
-Fortus later spent time as a supporting guitarist for Nena and is currently a member of Guns N' Roses along with Ferrer.
+Fortus is currently a member of Guns N' Roses along with Ferrer.